| .idea | ||

 - Look at the output of

-- Start building your own instances
+kiwi --help - Start building your own instances

 Installation

-A convenience installer is available as install.sh in the dist
+A convenience installer is available as install.sh in the dist directory.

-You can curl | sh
+You can curl | sh it using the following one-liner.

 curl --proto '=https' --tlsv1.2 -sSf 'https://raw.githubusercontent.com/ldericher/kiwi-scp/master/dist/install.sh' | sh

-launcher script and installs it to a location of your choice.
+The installer downloads the kiwi launcher script and installs it to a location of your choice.

-Please consider installing into a directory inside your $PATH
+Please consider installing into a directory inside your $PATH.

-Run in a root shell or use sudo sh
+Run in a root shell or use sudo sh at the end instead for system-wide installation.

-You should now be able to run kiwi list --show
+You should now be able to run kiwi list --show and see the default configuration file.

 This installs the latest version of the kiwi-scp package and sets it up for you.